Angel Eyes (film): Plot

-On a wet rainy night in Chicago, police officer Sharon Pogue is at the scene of a serious traffic accident holding the hand of one of the victims, pleading that he hold on and not give up.
-One year later, Sharon is frustrated with the men she dates, and has become estranged from her family for having her father arrested for beating her mother Josephine.
+On a rainy night in Chicago, police officer Sharon Pogue is at the scene of a serious traffic accident holding the hand of one of the victims, pleading that he hold on and not give up.
+One year later, Sharon is frustrated with the men she dates and has become estranged from her family for having her father arrested after he beat her mother, Josephine.
 Her father and brother, Larry, have never forgiven her, and her anger is affecting her police work.

-A man known only as "Catch" wanders the streets of Chicago in a trance-like state, doing good deeds for strangers and neighbors.
-One day he sees Sharon at a diner and watches her from across the street, and she notices him watching her.
-Just then a car pulls up and blasts the diner with machine gun fire, and Sharon and her partner chase after the criminals.
-Sharon catches up with one criminal and in the ensuing struggle, he gets her gun and shoots her twice in the chest.
-Seeing that she is protected by her bulletproof vest, he prepares to shoot her in the head, but Catch jumps the man and tackles the thug.
-Sharon's partner arrives thereafter, knocking the gun away from the thug, saving her life.
+A man known only as "Catch" wanders the streets in a trance-like state, doing good deeds for strangers and neighbors.
+One day he watches Sharon at a diner from across the street.
+She notices a car pull up and open fire on the diner with a machine gun, Sharon and her partner chase after the suspects.
+Sharon catches up with one gunman and in the ensuing struggle, he gets her gun and shoots her twice in the chest.
+Seeing that she is protected by a bulletproof vest, he prepares to shoot her in the head, but Catch tackles him.
 That night, Sharon and Catch meet at a tavern and have a drink.
 A grateful Sharon tries to learn more about Catch, but he does not talk about himself.
-Sharon invites him to her apartment, and after some awkward moments between the two, they share a kiss.
+She invites him to her apartment, and after some awkward moments between the two, they share a kiss.
 Catch abruptly stops and leaves the apartment, leaving Sharon confused.

-The next evening Sharon finds a dandelion taped to her mailbox with Catch's phone number.
+The next evening, Sharon finds a dandelion taped to her mailbox with Catch's phone number.
 She calls and awkwardly invites him to breakfast at a coffee shop the next morning.
 When Sharon wakes up, she has second thoughts and calls Catch to cancel their breakfast date.
 Catch is already at the coffee shop and never gets the message.
-Upset at being stood up, he goes to Sharon's apartment and criticizes her for not showing up for her "appointment", and then storms out.
-Sharon follows him to his nearly empty apartment.
+Upset at being stood up, he confronts Sharon at her apartment before storming off.
+She follows him to his nearly empty apartment.
 Surprised at the living conditions, she demands to know more about him, but Catch refuses to reveal anything about his past.
 He only says that he is starting "from scratch".